Lungs of the City Eindhoven

 Pilot project in the city of Eindhoven

-The application of ENS Technology’s air purification systems is by no means limited to car parks.
+The application of ENS’s air purification systems is by no means limited to car parks.
 The systems can also be implemented in tunnels, train and bus stations, viaducts, and busy traffic junctions.
 In short; the technology is generally applicable in various situations.

 Curious about the possibilities?
 Please feel free to contact us.